-A storm door protects your exterior door from bad weather and also provides ventilation.
-Most door manufacturers sell prehung doors in kits so installation is easy.
+A storm door protects your exterior door from bad weather and provides ventilation.
+Most manufacturers sell prehung doors in kits, so installation is easy.
 Choose a door based on your specific needs and the size and style of your house.

 A door stop, also called a snubber, uses a chain attached to a spring to control the door.
 It's easy to install and adjust.

 A pneumatic closer prevents a door from opening too fast or too far, and also closes the door slowly and firmly.
 Most doors have one pneumatic closer, but some have two for extra protection against high winds.
 You can add a second closer, if necessary.
 A sliding washer can hold the door open when needed.

 Your storm door may just need a simple tune-up to be good as new.
 Watch our DIY Basics video: How Do I Adjust My Storm Door?